An official website of the United States government

 CN Labeling Website

-This website includes general background of the CN Labeling Program and provides helpful information for food manufacturers and FNS Meal Programs. https://www.fns.usda.gov/cnlabeling/child-nutrition-cn-labeling-program
+This website includes general background of the CN Labeling Program and provides helpful information for food manufacturers and FNS CNP https://www.fns.usda.gov/cn/labeling/food-manufacturersindustry

 The CN Label Verification Reporting System

-The system was developed to assist State agency reviewers, CN program operators, and the food industry in verifying the status of a CN label and the validity of a CN label copied with a watermark.
+The system was developed to assist State agency reviewers, CNP operators, and the food industry in verifying the status of a CN label and the validity of a CN label copied with a watermark.

 For more information: